 COSMIAC has a rich and robust history in the field of additive manufacturing, more commonly known as 3D printing.
-Over the past five years, COSMIAC has been funded to perform extensive research by the Air Force Research Laboratory, the National Aeronautics and Space Administration, and the National Additive Manufacturing Innovation Institute.
+Over the past twelve years, COSMIAC has been funded to perform extensive research by the Air Force Research Laboratory, the National Aeronautics and Space Administration, and the National Additive Manufacturing Innovation Institute.
 These organizations have funded COSMIAC to perform research in the following areas:

 - Materials Testing